Adam Bartlett

 After a brief homily, the Solemn Intercessions are sung.
 While they may also be spoken, the melodies given in the Roman Missal are so simple that most deacons should be able to handle the task.
 If no deacon is present, the singing can be assigned to a cantor.
 Following the invitation Let us kneel—let us stand, the intentions are sung in the style of the simple preface tone that is easily learned and applied.
 The prayers of the priest are sung after each intention, which are sung in the solemn tone if “let us kneel” is used.

-The Adoration of the Holy Cross
+Music for The Adoration of the Holy Cross

 Following the Liturgy of the Word and Solemn Intercessions, the most musically prominent portion of this liturgy begins: the Adoration of the Holy Cross.
 Many parish musicians might be surprised to know that the Church provides an entire order of music to be sung during this time.
 These chants allow for enough flexibility to shorten or extend the singing as needed for the length of the procession, and for the addition of other music.